 Would you like Bitcoin with that?
-On Tuesday, September 7th 2021, Mcdonald’s began accepting payments in Bitcoin (BTC).
+On Tuesday, September 7th 2021, McDonald’s began accepting payments in Bitcoin (BTC).
 If this is the kind of mainstream cryptocurrency adoption you’ve been waiting for, I hate to burst your bubble but, it’s only in El Salvador.
 McDonald’s locations in El Salvador began accepting BTC on the same day their government officially recognized Bitcoin as legal tender.
-But McDonald’s aren’t the only ones hopping aboard the crypto express.
+But McDonald’s isn’t the only one hopping aboard the crypto express.
 Worldwide, there are many companies now accepting Bitcoin.

 Even more surprising, just a week after El Salvador legitimized cryptocurrency, several other countries plan to follow suit.
 Is Bitcoin finally stepping into the mainstream?
 Or is this a fleeting financial trend?
 Digital currency is a hot-button issue ripe for impassioned debate, but there is a case to be made for mass adoption.
 Should Bitcoin be accepted everywhere?
 Let’s dig in.

 Bitcoin is the father of the cryptocurrency market.
 Creator Satoshi Nakamoto, whose true identity remains shrouded in mystery, created Bitcoin with a singular vision; give people the power to be their own bank.
 But why?